-The sink in the bathroom may be a porcelain sink.
+The sink in the bathroom is an acrylic sink.
 Use care when cleaning to prevent from scratching the surface.
-The bathroom accessories include two towel bars and a tissue holder.
 The faucet in the bathroom consists of a metal body with a brass finish.
 The shower installed is a combination fiberglass tub/shower with a glass shower door.
-The white tub faucet with shower head, hose and bracket coordinate with the sink faucet.
-An optional assist handle may be installed in the tub/shower.